-• The interest allowable as a deduction to a foreign corporation (under Regulations section 1.882-5) in figuring its effectively connected taxable income is treated as paid by a domestic corporation.
-This interest is treated as U.S. source interest, although the actual payer of the interest is a foreign corporation.
-For details, see Part II-Tax on Excess Interest on page 20.
+Additional exception.
+For a foreign corporation engaged in a U.S. trade or business, interest paid by the U.S. trade or business is treated as if paid by a domestic corporation.
+As such, this interest is treated as U.S. source interest income by the recipient (in the context of this instruction, the foreign corporation filing this Form 1120-F) even though the actual payer of the interest is a foreign corporation.
+For details (but from the perspective of the foreign corporation paying the interest), see Part II-Tax on Excess Interest on page 20.